AdobeDocs/experience-platform.en/help/data-prep/api/schemas.md

 **Response**

-The following response returns HTTP status 200 with the following
+The following response returns HTTP status 200 with a list of the requested schemas.

 >[!NOTE]
 >